Neha-M333/enterprise-ticket-rag-platform/README.md

 # Enterprise Ticket RAG Platform

-An AI-assisted support workflow built for the Zycus AI Engineer — Product Support Intern technical assessment.
-It covers two production-shaped tasks — ticket triage with retrieval-augmented context, and 90-day account health scoring — plus an automated evaluation harness that grades both against real (not hand-waved) test cases.
+An AI-assisted support workflow simulating two production-shaped tasks common to enterprise SaaS support teams: ticket triage with retrieval-augmented context, and 90-day account health scoring, plus an automated evaluation harness that grades both against real (not hand-waved) test cases.

 ## Overview

 - **Task 1 — Ticket Triage & RAG** (`src/task1_triage.py`): retrieves the
 most relevant knowledge-base articles for an incoming ticket (TF-IDF, with a dependency-free keyword-overlap fallback), then asks `gemini-3.6-flash` to classify priority/category and draft a grounded customer-facing response, with the output forced into a Pydantic schema.
 - **Task 2 — Account Health** (`src/task2_account.py`): filters a given
 account's tickets to a rolling 90-day window, computes authoritative ticket-volume/severity stats in pandas, and asks the LLM to weigh those stats alongside account context (usage trend, NPS, escalation notes, renewal proximity) into a health verdict and executive summary.
 - **Evaluation Harness** (`src/eval_harness.py`): 10 automated test cases
 (5 per task, including adversarial inputs) with PASS/FAIL verdicts and 0.0–1.0 quality scores, runnable either as a standalone script or via `pytest`.

 ## Directory Structure